Admissions: MESM Program

 In rare cases, Bren can petition the UCSB Graduate Division to admit a student who has a GPA that is slightly below 3.0 if the rest of the application is extremely strong and unusual circumstances may have contributed to the lower undergraduate GPA.
 You can only apply to one graduate program at a time during the admissions cycle.

 Review the complete UCSB Graduate Division graduate admissions eligibility requirements.

 GRE Exam Scores

-Please note the GRE scores requirement has been waived in response to the COVID-19 pandemic.
-The Bren School will not be accepting any GRE scores this year (applications due in December 2022 for the 2023-24 academic year).
+Please note the GRE requirement has been waived for the 2023-2024 admissions cycle.
+The Bren School will not be accepting any GRE scores at this time.
+The requirement will continue to be evaluated on an annual basis moving forward.

 The MESM program at the Bren School values a diverse student body and we welcome applicants from any undergraduate major.
 However, the Bren faculty expect applicants to have completed the following minimum prerequisite coursework:

 You may meet the science prerequisite requirement through any combination of two courses in chemistry, biology, physics, earth science, or atmospheric science (including lower- and upper-division courses).
 To get an idea of relevant topics for prior study, review syllabi for MESM core courses, particularly ESM 201 Ecology of Managed Ecosystems, ESM 202 Environmental Biogeochemistry, and ESM 203 Earth System Science.